msantos/perc/README.md

         may change between calls or the process may have been terminated.

-        Sets the priority of a process or processes by pid, pgroup or user and returns the new priority.
+        Sets the priority of a process or processes by pid, pgroup or user.
 The new priority may be an integer or a list containing a relative priority, indicated by using a "+" or "-".
 For example, using "+10" will increase the niceness of the process by 10.

     prlimit(Pid, Resource, NewLimit, OldLimit) -> {ok, NewLimit1, OldLimit1} | {error, Error}